-Too often, web content—especially that found on the websites of attorneys and doctors—is ho-hum.
+Too often, web content—especially that found on the websites of attorneys and podiatrists—is ho-hum.
 It's boring, offers no new information and is stuffed with awkward keywords.
 This has been especially problematic since the Google Hummingbird update.
 Now, dull content that relies on keyword stuffing is severely punished.
 And for good reason!
 Nobody wants to read a sales pitch wrapped in an article's clothing.

 To ensure that our writers are following the Hummingbird's lead, and that our clients are getting the best content possible, we covered the subject during our latest writers' meeting.
 For an easy to remember acronym, we stuck with the Hummingbird theme, asking that our team push themselves further; creating content that H.U.M.'s.
 This means that all the content they write should be: